 Condo insurance — also known as an HO-6 policy — protects everything within the walls of your unit.

-Despite condo insurance being in an entirely different insurance arena than homeowners or renters insurance, it shares similar elements.
-Unlike a homeowners policy, condo insurance doesn’t cover damages to the surrounding area or the exterior walls of your condo.
-It provides coverage for the interior of your residence and any personal belongings within the unit.
-Coverage for the exterior of your condo and common areas is built into what is referred to as a master policy or an HOA policy, maintained by the owner of the condominium complex.
-Your condo policy and your condo association master policy work together to protect your property and belongings.
+Condo insurance provides coverage for the interior of your residence and any personal property within the unit.
+Coverage for the exterior of your condo and common areas is built into a master policy — or an HOA policy — maintained by the owner of the condominium building or complex.
+Your condo policy and your condo association's master insurance policy work together to protect your property and belongings.

 The term HO-6 is synonymous with condo insurance.
 Homeowners policies are typically broken down into HO-2, HO-3, and HO-5 policy types.
 The distinctions within these policies refer to what they will and will not cover.
 For a condo owner, your condo insurance fits into a modified HO-2 policy, known as an HO-6.
 This insurance policy is what the insurance world refers to as a "named-peril policy," meaning all risks that will be covered are named within the policy contract.